Introduction: Google Calendar Is More Than A Diary

 Google has built a reputation for building tools that are both hugely valuable to users and free to use.
 The much anticipated revamp of the calendar in October 2017 brought a cleaner, more modern look.
 It incorporated some of the features that users had experimented with in Labs.
 However, some of the usability, especially on the website, is unclear.
 And, the lack of personalization feels like a major loss.
 In the end, Google Calendars come down to sharing, events and their details, reminders, and goals.

-Google Calendars still feels like a work in progress.
+In 2020, Google Calendar still feels like a work in progress.
 But, it’s already both complex and essential.
 And, this guide to Google Calendar will help you leverage the best features.